ElesCloud/ESCDocuments/Training_PhaseOne.md

 4. Have the trainee set their SL client homepoint in the spawn area.

 ## Section Four: Update
-Denote the recruit's initiation into to Phase One in the trainer-chat on Discord.
+Denote the recruit's initiation into to Phase One in the trainee-status channel on Discord.
    - Use this template in the channel to track progress:
      - Trainer:
      - Recruit: